Peer-reviewed articles

 Spatial Effects of People-Based Policies: The Local Effects of Income Tax Allowances (with Sander Ramboer)

-Consequences of municipal bailouts in Finland (with Sander Ramboer)
+Consequences of Municipal Bailouts in Finland (with Sander Ramboer)

 Property Tax and Business Productivity (with Andrea Tulli)